Iraq, Lebanon alarmed at spreading Syria war

 "This should end in Qusair, and (Hezbollah) should return home."

-Suleiman, a Maronite Christian, originally had Assad's backing to become president but has become increasingly assertive in criticising Syria, which dominated its smaller neighbour militarily and politically for three decades.
+Suleiman, a Maronite Christian, originally had Assad's backing to become president but has become increasingly assertive in criticizing Syria, which dominated its smaller neighbor militarily and politically for three decades.

 The Syrian conflict has aggravated Lebanon's own complex sectarian rivalry, triggering fighting between Alawite pro-Assad and Sunni anti-Assad gunmen in the northern city of Tripoli that has killed dozens.